-His first novel, The Last Hundred Days (Seren, 2011) has been long-listed for the Man Booker Prize 2011 and won the Wales Book of the Year Award 2012.
+His first novel, The Last Hundred Days (Seren, 2011) was long-listed for the Man Booker Prize 2011 and won the 2012 Wales Book of the Year Award.
 Set during Ceausescu's last hundred days in power, it is narrated by a young English student who arrives in Bucharest for a job he never applied for, and explores a world of danger, repression and corruption.